 Funerals – the prayer book provides rites for burial of a baptized Christian, including anthems, psalms, scripture readings, and prayers, in both traditional and contemporary liturgies.
 The burial rites include the Apostles’ Creed, a special form of prayers of the people, the commendation over the body or ashes, and a committal service at the burial site.
 The burial office is an Easter liturgy.
 The Episcopal Church Women (ECW) offers hospitality with a luncheon or reception after services for member’s families.

 Evensong – a sung Evening Prayer service with choral accompaniment.
 Trinity offers Evensong on the Friday evening preceding our annual Historic Apalachicola Home & Garden Tour, held the first Saturday in May.

 Special Services – Trinity offers special services during Advent, Christmas, Lent, and Easter.
-These services include Advent, Christmas Eve and Christmas Day; Lenten studies; and Holy Week services on Palm Sunday, Ash Wednesday, Maundy Thursday, Good Friday, and Easter Sunday, plus an Easter Sunrise Service at Lafayette Park.
+These services include Christmas Eve, Christmas Day, Feast of the Holy Name, Feast of the Epiphany, Ash Wednesday, Palm Sunday, Maundy Thursday, Good Friday, and Easter Sunday.